-\end{proposition} Notably, this proposition does not hold for heavy tailed distributions, as such distributions do not satisfy the condition $\mathbb{E}[\exp(s(\nu^T(Y_i-X))^2)]\leq M^{\nu}(s)<\infty$ in Proposition \ref{prop:log gap}.
-Next, we show that for student's $t$ distribution with degree of freedom no smaller than $d$, following similar proof technique we can establish an upper bound with $N^{2/p}$ where $p$ is a positive integer smaller than $d$.
+\end{proposition} Notably, this proposition does not hold for heavy-tailed distributions, as such distributions do not satisfy the condition $\mathbb{E}[\exp(s(\nu^T(Y_i-X))^2)]\leq M^{\nu}(s)<\infty$ in Proposition \ref{prop:log gap}.
+Next, we show that for multivariate Student's $t$ distribution with degrees of freedom no smaller than $d$, following a similar proof technique, we can establish an upper bound with a factor of $N^{2/p}$ instead of $\log(N)$, where $p$ is a positive integer smaller than $d$.